salewski/terraform/website/docs/configuration/resources.html.md

-Each resource is associated with a single _resource type_, which determines the kind of infrastructure object it manages and what arguments and other attributes are supported for each resource.
+Each resource is associated with a single _resource type_, which determines the kind of infrastructure object it manages and what arguments and other attributes the resource supports.

-Each resource type in turn belongs to a [provider](/docs/configuration/providers.html), which is a plugin for Terraform that offers a collection of resource types that most often belong to a single cloud or on-premises infrastructure platform.
+Each resource type in turn belongs to a [provider](/docs/configuration/providers.html), which is a plugin for Terraform that offers a collection of resource types.
+A provider usually provides resources to manage a single cloud or on-premises infrastructure platform.

-Most of the items within the body of a `resource` block are defined by and specific to the selected resource type, and these arguments can make full use of [expressions](/docs/configuration/expressions.html) and other dynamic Terraform language features.
+Most of the items within the body of a `resource` block are specific to the selected resource type.
+These arguments can make full use of [expressions](/docs/configuration/expressions.html) and other dynamic Terraform language features.

-There are also some "meta-arguments" that are defined by Terraform itself and apply across all resource types.
+There are also some _meta-arguments_ that are defined by Terraform itself and apply across all resource types.
 (See [Meta-Arguments](#meta-arguments) below.)

+### Documentation for Resource Types

+[Terraform's provider documentation][providers] is the primary place to learn which resource types are available and which arguments to use for each resource type.
+Once you understand Terraform's basic syntax, the provider documentation will be where you spend the majority of your time on this website.

+The "[Providers][]" link at the top level of the navigation sidebar will take you to an alphabetical list of all of the providers distributed by HashiCorp.
+You can find a specific provider in this master list, or choose a category from the navigation sidebar to browse a more focused list of providers.

+You can also search GitHub or other sources for third-party providers, which can be installed as plugins to enable an even broader selection of resource types.

+[providers]: /docs/providers/index.html

 ## Resource Behavior